ciberado/iam-workshop/README.md

 EOF
 ```

-* Check that you are actually using Bob's creds
+* Check that you are actually using Daniella's creds

 ```bash
 aws sts get-caller-identity